MetaBeeAI/MetaBeeAI/_sources/submodule/process_pdfs.md.txt

 ### "No merged_v2.json files found"
 - **Cause**: Merger step hasn't been run yet or failed
-- **Fix**: Run `python -m metabeeai.process_pdfs.merger --basepath /path/to/data` first, or use `metabeeai process-pdfs --skip-split --skip-api` to run merge and deduplication steps
+- **Fix**: Run `metabeeai process-pdfs --merge-only --dir /path/to/data/papers` first, or use `metabeeai process-pdfs --skip-split --skip-api` to run merge and deduplication steps

 ### API processing is slow
 - **Cause**: Vision API processes each page individually